-As water levels continue to recede, the Town of Bracebridge has announced free sandbag disposal locations and a community clean-up weekend to assist in the recovery phase of the flood emergency, according to a news release from the town on May 8.
+As water levels continue to recede, the Town of Bracebridge has announced free sandbag disposal locations and a community clean-up weekend to assist in the recovery phase of the flood emergency.

 Volunteers are invited to meet at sandbag drop locations beginning at 9 a.m. on May 11 and 12 to assist with sandbag removal.
 Volunteers are reminded to dress appropriately for the weather and to bring personal protective equipment including gloves and closed toe shoes when assisting with sandbag removal.